membraneframework/membrane_tutorials/basic_pipeline/13_Tests.md

 Even not-so-much experienced developers could have noticed that we were missing a really important part of software development - the testing.
 Don't worry!
 We are hurrying with the description of the testing framework and good practices which will allow you to write reliable tests for your Membrane system.
 # Do we need testing?
 Testing in terms of software engineering is no less important than functionalities programming.
-I am sure I do not need to persuade you that our pipeline, and especially speaking - its elements -  needs testing.
+We are sure we do not need to persuade you that our pipeline, and especially speaking - its elements -  needs testing.
 In fact - who wouldn't like to be sure, that changes just done in the functionalities code do not break the desired element's behavior?
 And all that in the matter of typing simple `mix test` command?
 In the scope of this chapter we will implement some unit tests for the elements of our pipeline.
 They will check the behavior of the elements in isolation.
 We will immediately jump to the code and try to experience the Membrane tests on our own.
 # Our first test